tldr-pages/tldr/pages/linux/kjv.md

 `kjv {{Genesis}} {{2}}`

-- Open individual verse(s) of a specific chapter of a book:
+- Open a specific verse of a specific chapter of a book:

 `kjv {{John}} {{3}}:{{16}}`